NiazeTanoy/NiazeTanoy/README.md

 ## Hi, I’m Hossain Md Niaze Motaher
 Systems Engineer and IT Infrastructure Specialist with 13+ years of experience supporting mission-critical enterprise environments across Windows, Linux, and hybrid cloud platforms.
-Strong background in building, securing, and operating large-scale infrastructure, including data center and server room operations, monitoring and alerting, incident response, and compliance-driven environments.
+Currently supporting cybersecurity infrastructure and IT/OT network architecture initiatives at the Center for Data Analytics and Cybersecurity (CDAC), Lamar University.

 ## Core Expertise
 - Systems and infrastructure engineering across Windows, Linux, on-prem, and hybrid cloud environments